amrltqt/amrltqt.github.io/content/blog/nlmc-prompt-eng.md

 +++
-title = "NLMC - Speak to your APIs" date = "2023-03-08"
+title = "NLMC - a simple practical use case" date = "2023-03-08"
 +++